HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 For convenience, these values were added to the `medium-config-values.yaml` file in the hcl-dx-deployment Helm chart.
 To use these values, complete the following steps:

-1. Download the Helm chart from FlexNet or Harbor.
+1. Download the `hcl-dx-deployment` Helm chart from FlexNet or Harbor.

-2. Extract the TGZ file (`hcl-dx-deployment-XXX.tgz`).
+2. Extract the `hcl-dx-deployment-XXX.tgz` file.

-3. In the extracted folder, navigate to the following structure to go to the `medium-config-values.yaml` file: `hcl-dx-deployment/value-samples/medium-config-values.yaml`.
+3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/medium-config-values.yaml` and copy the `medium-config-values.yaml` file.

 ???+ info "Related information"
     - [DX Performance Tuning Guide](../traditional_deployments.md)